-For every part of stock solution, there are x parts of water, where "x" is determined by the injector ratio.
+For every part of stock solution, there are X parts of water, where "X" is determined by the injector ratio.
 For example, with a 1:100 ratio 1 part of stock solution is mixed with 99 parts of water, for a total of 100 parts of final solution.
-We offer a wide range of stock tank sizes, ranging from as small as 1.5 quart to as large as 10 gallons.
-Often ratios are expressed as percent.
+Often ratios are expressed as percents.
 For example, a 1:100 ratio equals a 1 percent solution.

 Fertilizer injectors can come with fixed or variable solution ratios, and that choice will be determined by your project needs.

 Which fertilizer injector is right for my project?

-Units come in two categories, Constant pressure and non-constant pressure (installed after timers or zone valves).
+Units come in two categories, Constant pressure (mainline installation) and non-constant pressure (installed after timers or zone valves).
 The non-constant pressure units are usually designed to connect to a hose bib and are normally a great fit for the backyard gardener.
 The downside to the non-constant pressure tanks is that you will normally connect one unit to each zone.
 So if you have 3 zones you would need 3 units.
 You can always move one unit from zone to zone as needed but if you have the system automated it can take away from some of automation as you have to remember to move the unit.

 The Constant Pressure units are spliced directly into the main water source and are usually much larger tanks.
 These tanks can feed multiple zones but are generally much more expensive and require some minor plumbing to install.